Fuel Prices Start to Rise Again After Drop Below GH¢10 Per Litre as Cedi Weakens

 Source: Facebook

-Databank Research has suggested that upcoming foreign exchange pressures on the cedi were limited by the gradual rollout of the US$1 billion allocation for January under the Bank of Ghana’s FX Intermediation Programme.
+Databank Research has suggested that foreign exchange pressures on the cedi had been stemmed by the limited by the rollout of the US$1 billion allocation for January under the Bank of Ghana’s FX Intermediation Programme.

 Argument over fuel price floor